-This includes the operating system on your devices, your Cubelets apps, and your Cubelets robot blocks.
+This includes the operating system on your devices and the Cubelets App.
 Cubelets applications are optimized to work with the latest operating systems releases for iOS, Android, FireOS, Mac, Windows, and Chrome OS.
-Out of date software on your device or Cubelets blocks can cause all sorts of bugs, including Cubelets that don’t show up in the Block Map and application crashes.
+Out of date software on your device can cause all sorts of bugs, including Cubelets that don’t show up in the Block Map and application crashes.

 - Are WiFi network restrictions preventing you from programming?

-Schools often have restrictions on their WiFi network that can prevent Blockly or the Cubelets app from connecting to our compiler for programming.
+Schools often have restrictions on their WiFi network that can prevent Cubelets Console or the Cubelets app from connecting to our compiler for programming.
 The same restrictions can sometimes also prevent updates to the apps.
-This is the most common issue we see that prevents our apps from working in schools.
-If you are able to pair to the Cubelets app and Cubelets Blockly but are not able to re-program or successfully use the Personality Swap feature, your school or business may have a firewall that restricts some websites.
-If you’re unsure if network restrictions are the issue, you can try Blockly programming or using Personality Swap on your home WiFi or on a public WiFi.
-If the programming is successful, you will need to pass this document to your IT team so they can whitelist the sites necessary for Blockly programming and Personality Swap.
+This is the most common issue we see that prevents our apps from working in schools or government buildings.
+If you are able to pair to your Bluetooth Hat through the app or Cubelets Console but are not able to re-program or successfully use the Personality Swap feature, your school or business may have a firewall that restricts some websites.
+If you’re unsure if network restrictions are the issue, please try programming or using Personality Swap on your home WiFi or on a public WiFi.
+To bypass a restricted network, pass this document to your IT team so they can whitelist the sites necessary for Cubelets Console and the Cubelets App.

 Troubleshooting the Bluetooth Hat